JacobRothDevelopment/Phapi/README.md

     }
     ```

-- Add a Route in index.php that fits your new endpoint (or use an existing one)
+- Add a Route in index.php that fits your new endpoint (note that a previously existing Route may already work, so adding a new Route may not be necessary)

-  - A route will match an request url and method to an endpoint.
+  - A Route maps a request to an endpoint

-  - When adding a route, you can specify variables in the url like `{id}`.
-Two of these variables cannot be used: `controller` and `action` which specify the class and method to use.
-These variables can also be made optional by prepending them with a `"?"`, like `{?id}`
+  - When adding a Route, you can specify variables in the url like `{id}`.
+Two of these variables cannot be used: `controller` and `action` which specify the Controller class and method to use.
+Route variables may be made optional by prepending them with a `"?"`, like `{?id}`

-  - You can specify which HTTP methods are allowed in the route
+  - You can specify which HTTP request methods are allowed in the route

   - In mapping the route to an endpoint, you can specify the namespace, class, and even the method

   - This is an overview of how to use Routes.
-See more under `Class Specifications`
+For more details, see the `Class Specifications > Route` section

 ## Class Specifications

 - Controller

-  - Specify which HTTP Method is allowed.
+  - Specify which HTTP request method is allowed.
 Use only one for each endpoint.
 Here are some examples:

     ```php
     $this->HttpGet();